What is a Yod?

 Do You Have One in Your Chart, or in Your Relationship Chart?

 As I discovered new information, this tab got so large I thought it needed its own spot on the menu.
 Not every relationship or relationship triangle is governed by yods, but they're so prominent in ours that I believe this entire series of proofs demonstrates a lot about yods and how they function in a chart.
 What's fascinating about this is: Everything I have read about affairs in psychology books or seen in videos by experts is diagrammed in this affair by these yods I am about to show you.

 I'm not kidding.
 If you're having trouble drawing your Bowen family system diagram, take a look at your astrological chart.
-More than likely it's already drawn it for you.
+More than likely it's already drawn part of it for you.

 In the drawing above, I have shown you